- About Saci

 In addition, the following materials should be sent directly to the New York Admissions Office of Studio Art Centers International:

 - Short essay describing the applicant's area of specialization, objectives, and reasons for wishing to enter the program.

 - One set of official transcripts from all post-secondary institutions attended.

 - One letter of recommendation (academic preferred) from instructors or other artists familiar with the applicant’s work.
 Recommendation letters must be in sealed envelopes.
 You can download the Letter of Recommendation Form.

 - Curriculum vitae (required of those who have been out of school for 3 or more years).

 For admission to the Post-Bac Certificate in Studio Art Program, an ePortfolio of 15-20 images of your strongest and most recent art work must be submitted.

-For admission to the Post-Bac Certificate in Conservation Program, an ePortfolio of 15 images or original papers demonstrating your scholarship (or a combination of both) must be submitted.
+For admission to the Post-Bac Certificate in Conservation Program, an ePortfolio of 15 images or two original papers demonstrating your scholarship (or a combination of both) must be submitted.

 This ePortfolio must be posted online via SACI’s electronic portfolio provider.
 SACI does not require a payment for submitting an ePortfolio.
 Upon submission of your SACI application, you will receive an email with a link for your ePortfolio submission.
 Acceptable file formats and sizes for ePortfolios are: Images: JPEG at a resolution of 72 dpi which must be no larger than 600 pixels in the longest direction.
 Videos: .flv, .wmv,.mov—up to 60 MB each and no longer than five minutes.
 Text documents: PDF format up to 10 MB each.
 All submissions must include an inventory list with title, medium, size, date, and description.